nbalestra/alc-workshop/docs/module-3/lab-1.md

 3. Give the project the name order-api

-4. Select the **Mule Server 4.4.0 EE (or latest version available)**.
+4. Select the **Mule Server 4.7.2 EE (or latest version available)**.

-5. Under Import a Publish API we are going to import the RAML Spec from Exchange.
-Click on module9 lab1 plus button and select from Exchange
+5. Under **Import a published API** we are going to import the RAML Spec from Exchange.
+Click on the "+" button and select from Exchange

     ![]({{ page.assets }}module9_lab1_new_mule_api_project.png)

 6. Once you clicked there, you will see a new window.
 If you don’t see any username.
 You need to login to the Anypoint Platform.
-So click on the **Add Account** button.
+So click on the **Add Account** button and follow the instructions as done in Module 2.

 7. This is the same thing you did in the last module.
-You will see a list with all the APIs Select **Order API** (check that the publisher is ALC Workshop) and press **Add**.
+Search and select **Order API**

     ![]({{ page.assets }}module9_lab1_as_dc_select_proj.png)

-    {: .warn }
+    {: .warning }
     Be sure when you select the **Order API**.
 Validate that the **Publisher** has the name of the workshop business group.

 8. Press Finish​.

 9. Check everything is fine.
-Be sure that the **Scaffold flows from these API Specifications** is checked.
+Be sure that the **Scaffold flows from these API Specifications** is checked and press on **Finish**

     ![]({{ page.assets }}module9_lab1_check_create.png)

 10. APIkit creates your new Anypoint Studio project with a generated implementation based on your API specification.
 The generated configuration implements the inbound HTTP listener, as well as, all the resources, request/response data type metadata, among other things.